Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 PROJECT OBJECTIVES

 1. Data Cleaning and Quality Checks:

 Querying to identify and fix missing values.

-2. Identify Top 5 Products by Category and Sales.
+2. Identify Top 5 Products by Category and Sales:

 Identifying Top Performing products in each category based on sales.

 3. Sales Analysis by Region:

 Analyse customer purchase behaviour, order frequency, and other sales trends across different regions and markets.

 4. Time Series Analysis:

 Create more detailed time series analysis, like monthly or quarterly trends in sales, profit, or order volumes.
 Compute moving averages or growth rates.

 5. Returns Analysis:

 Investigate the characteristics of returned orders (using the returned_orders table), such as which products have the highest return rates, and how returns impact profitability.

 6. Profitability Analysis:

 Compare profit margins across product categories, sub-categories, and regions.
 Calculate metrics like profit percentage and rank the best and worst performing segments.

 7. Salesperson Performance Analysis:

 Analyse salesperson performance by region and market to determine which salesperson performed best.

 8. Correlation Analysis:
 Use SQL to analyse correlations between variables (e.g., discount and sales, quantity and profit) to derive actionable insights.

 PROJECT NOTEBOOK INFORMATION

 The notebook containing the code and the results can be found in ‘code/project_code_notebook.pdf’

 DATA ANALYSIS PROCESSES:

 1. Data Cleaning and Quality Checks

 Key Insights:

 To estimate missing quantity values in the orders table using the relationship between sales and unit price.
 I calculated the average unit price per product based on similar records with: Same product_id,  discount,  market, and region.

 Using the formula: quantity = sales / unit_price

 Then rounded the result to the nearest whole number using SQL's ROUND() function.

 Summary:

 To handle missing quantity values in the Superstore dataset, I implemented a SQL-based imputation strategy using average unit prices calculated for each product under similar conditions.
 This allowed for accurate, context-aware estimation rather than generic fill methods, improving data reliability for analysis.

 2. Top performing products, based on sales and category